Combatting Zoom Fatigue

 A feature on Zoom that many are not aware of is the virtual whiteboard.
 This allows you to share a whiteboard that you, and if you allow it, other participants, can annotate on.
 LAI exclusive speaker, Chris Fussell, President of the McChrystal Group, says that this feature has proven to be extremely useful during virtual events and presentations.

 Use video to keep people engaged

 61% of marketers use video as an interactive element to keep people engaged (Source: Markletic).
 Using high-quality video throughout your virtual event will keep people intrigued and up the quality of a typical Zoom meeting.
 To lean more using video at your virtual event, check out these creative tips.

-To learn more about how to keep people engaged during meetings and other virtual event stats, click here.
+Learn more about how to keep people engaged during meeting and other virtual event stats.